coord-e/ad-hoc-poly/README.md

 `class` and `impl` declarations in `mlx2` syntax take class names as a simple identifier and I can implement dictionary conversion easily because of it.

-### Q. Is it necessary to introduce type-level lambda like this implementation to implement ad-hoc polymorphism?
+### Q. Is it necessary to introduce type-level lambda like this implementation to implement type classes?

 A. No.

 Haskell is one of the major conterexamples.

+### Q. Is this algorithm proven to be decidable and coherent?

+A. No.

 ### Q. Is it feasible to implement this in one-pass?